Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 There’s truly no shortage of ways to get outside in Flagstaff.
-One my favorite ways is on foot.
+One of my favorite ways is on foot.
 Families will love hiking the interesting-but-low-key Viet Springs 1.6-mile loop; the slightly more challenging Fatman’s Loop (2.5 miles) offers views of eastern Flagstaff, seasonal wildflowers, and cool rock formations—including one that runs through the trail and is a bit of a squeeze to fit through, hence the name.

 Flagstaff is made for those who love to bike.
 In fact, the city boasts 117 miles of bike lanes, representing 58 percent of major streets.
 If you prefer to bike in the wilderness, check out the Campbell Mesa trail system, just outside of town.
 The trail’s series of loops is shared with hikers (and skiers in the winter), and boasts views of ponderosa pine and Mount Eldon.
 Road cyclists will love touring Lake Mary Road, a rolling 40-60 mile trip with a designated bike lane and jaw-dropping views.

 Not traveling with your bike?
-Rent one from Absolute Bikes, whose fleet includes mountain, road, electric, kids bikes and more.
+Rent one from Absolute Bikes, whose fleet includes mountain, road, electric, kids’ bikes, and more.

 Visit the Arb

 Prefer the outdoors at a slower pace?
 Head to “the Arb,” home to 750 species of plants.
-Explore this arboretum’s greenhouses, gardens and natural habitats, located deep within the Coconino National Forest.
-They’re only open May – October, but make the most of it with a packed calendar of events, like tours, concerts and children’s activities.
+Explore this arboretum’s greenhouses, gardens, and natural habitats, located deep within the Coconino National Forest.
+They’re only open May – October, but make the most of it with a packed calendar of events, like tours, concerts, and children’s activities.

 In 2001, Flagstaff was named the World’s First “International Dark Sky City.”
-Low light pollution and star-gazing friendly outdoor light restrictions make Flagstaff the perfect place to look for satellites, constellations and planets.
+Low light pollution and star-gazing-friendly outdoor light restrictions make Flagstaff the perfect place to look for satellites, constellations, and planets.
 One of the best places to do so?
 The Lowell Observatory.
 Founded in 1894 by Percival Lowell, this active astronomical research facility welcomes visitors year-round for tours and telescope viewing.

-Elk, Wolves and Bears, oh my!
+Elk, Wolves, and Bears, oh my!

 I love a good pun, so Bearizona caught my attention.
-Experience nature from the safety and comfort of your own car at this three-mile drive through zoo.
-You’ll see elk, deer, bison, wolves and lots of bears.
+Experience nature from the safety and comfort of your own car at this three-mile drive through the zoo.
+You’ll see elk, deer, bison, wolves, and lots of bears.
 There’s also a walking section with a more traditional zoo experience.
 Remember: keep those windows rolled up, kids!